 (“Statistics”) It is the basic description of a model’s appearance and measurements.
-Usually height, bust, waist, hips measurements, hair and eye colour,shoe size and dress size for women.
+Usually, height, bust, waist, hips measurements, hair and eye colour, Modelling shoe size and dress size for women.
 For men, it is height, chest and waist measurements, Jacket size, neck, sleeve, and inseam measurements.
-Men stats also include shoe size, hair colour and eye colour.
-Modeling agencies seldom, if ever, use weight as a measurement.
+Men stats also include shoe size, hair colour and eye Modelling agencies seldom, if ever, use weight as a measurement.

 92. STREET CASTING

 A casting for “normal-looking” people, which is often literally done on the street.
 Such a casting is usually done to give a stronger appearance of reality to an ad.

 They are sheets torn from a catalogue, magazine or other print jobs a model appeared in.
 Models put their tear sheets in their portfolios.
 Tear-sheets are even better than photos because it shows the kind of work the model has already done.
 Images on a website do not result in a tear-sheet because such images cannot be torn.

 - When a model and photographer work together on a new idea or on their portfolios.
 No fees other than sharing film-and-developing expenses.
 Model and Photographer Releases is often signed before the session.

 - It could also mean when a model tests different looks and start building her portfolio with photos.
 The model may pay or may not depend on the agreement reached with the photographer.

 - A photographer could also organise one to test some new equipment or to try new techniques.
 He could even “test-shoot” a model in anticipation of using her later for a job.

 In reality, it means slim and fit.
 In modelling, can also mean “very slim”.